Placing a Gate in a Terrain Wall

-I have placed a terrain wall in my design, but can't seem to add a gate do it.
+I have placed a terrain wall in my design, but can't seem to add a gate to it.
 How do I do that?

 In this tutorial we will walk through creating a Terrain wall and then placing a gate with columns on either side of it.

-Creating a stone wall that follows your terrain is easy using the Terrain Wall tools.
+Creating a solid stone wall that follows your terrain is easy using the Terrain Wall tools.

 - First, launch your Chief Architect software and select File> Open Plan , browse to the location of the plan in which you want to add your stone wall and open it.